JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 #### External SVG

-To embed the SVG in your Vuejs template you use the methods listed below and always ensure that the `xlmns` attribute is included in your root element otherwise none of the methods provided will work!
+To embed an external SVG in your Vuejs template you use the methods listed below and always ensure that the `xlmns` attribute is included in the root element of the SVG otherwise none of the methods provided will work!

 (i) Embedding an external svg as an image element in a Vuejs template:
 ![Embedding an external svg as an image element in a Vuejs template](https://res.cloudinary.com/di70zcupa/image/upload/v1611904084/svg-img-implementantion_bhxx8s.png)

-_Note you replace the `<file-name>` with the unique name you gave to the image resource you downloaded in this section._
+_Note: Replace the `<file-name>` with the unique name you gave to the svg resource you downloaded above._

 Using this method limits how you can manipulate the `svg` as it really doesn't exist in the document but it is encapsulated in the <img> element.
 So at most you can only manipulate it as you would a normal image.

-The cons of this method include limitations in styling and in functionality of SVGs and in addition to that if you are dealing with a lot of SVGs in your template it becomes rather cumbersome to keep wrapping them in image elements.
+The cons of this method include limitations in styling and in extending the functionality of SVGs and in addition to that if you are dealing with a lot of SVGs in your template it becomes rather cumbersome to keep wrapping them in image elements.

 (ii) Using `SVG Loaders`

 Vuejs uses Webpack as an asset bundler.
 Webpack uses a loader for each file type it handles.
 The loaders for the common file types usually come pre-configured whenever you use Vue CLI to bootstrap your project.
-What that means is that when you import those file types they can be automatically read.But unfortunately `.svg` loaders do not come pre-configured so you have to download them from [npm](https://www.npmjs.com/) then configure them manually.
+What that means is that when you import those file types they can be automatically read.
+But unfortunately `.svg` loaders do not come pre-configured so you have to download them from [npm](https://www.npmjs.com/) then configure them manually.

 There are many modules available on npm which are svg vuejs loaders.
 In this example we will be using the [vue-svg-loader](https://www.npmjs.com/package/vue-svg-loader).
 The set up instructions are listed in the link provided, for those who have never installed and configured a module in Vuejs follow the instructions below: